k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 ##### PII Fields

-- In general, **it is recommended to populate the PII fields in the data generation flow** and to avoid overriding them with the Masking Actors in the LU population flow.
-Such population makes it possible to expose PII fields as [external business parameters](#external-business-parameters) for data generation tasks, while ensuring that values set by the user are not overridden by the Masking Actors during LU population.
+- In general, **it is recommended to populate PII fields in the data generation flow** and to avoid overriding them with Masking Actors in the LU population flow.
+This ensures that PII fields can be exposed as [external business parameters](#external-business-parameters) for data generation tasks, while preserving user-defined values.
-- It should be verified that the [Masking Sensitive Data](/articles/TDM/tdm_gui/08_environment_window_general_information.md#masking-sensitive-data) checkbox is cleared for the **Synthetic** environment in the TDM Portal.
+- The [Masking Sensitive Data](/articles/TDM/tdm_gui/08_environment_window_general_information.md#masking-sensitive-data) checkbox should be cleared for the **Synthetic** environment in the TDM Portal.
 This prevents PII fields from being masked in LU population flows for data generation tasks.
 - TDM V8.1 has added a new Actor — **GenerateConsistent**.
 This Actor inherits from the **Masking** Actor but has its own **category** value — **generate_consistent**.
-Using the **GenerateConsistent** Actor in data generation flows ensures referential integrity across LUs for the generated field.
+Using the **GenerateConsistent** Actor in data generation flows ensures referential integrity across LUs for generated fields.
 - Notes:
     - The TDM execution process sets the **generate_consistent** key to **true** on data generation tasks.
     - The new Actor does not require having an input value since there is no original value for newly generated synthetic entities.